 WHEREAS, state and local governments share with the federal government the responsibility to ensure public health and safety are addressed through competent, thoughtful, and comprehensive legislation and regulation that is reflective of local values and needs; and

-WHEREAS, WHEREAS, Forty-seven states, four U.S. territories, and the District of Columbia - representing 97.7 % of the U.S. population - have legalized some form of recreational or medical marijuanaen increasing number of states have passed or are considering voter referenda or legislation to authorize the legal growth and distribution of cannabis for adults' recreational use; and
+WHEREAS, forty-seven states, four U.S. territories, and the District of Columbia - representing 97.7 % of the U.S. population - have legalized some form of recreational or medical marijuana; and